(Last Update: 04/22/2025)

 A certified sleep science coach would emphasize choosing the right mattress to avoid allergies and irritations.

-While most modern mattresses, including innerspring mattresses and memory foam mattresses, offer improved design for comfort, some individuals might still find foam mattresses to be a source of allergens or chemical irritants.
+While most modern mattresses, including innerspring and memory foam mattresses, offer improved comfort design, some individuals might still find foam mattresses a source of allergens or chemical irritants.
 Bad innerspring mattresses can harbor bed bugs.

-Latex mattresses, often touted for natural materials, can be healthier for those prone to allergies.
-Regardless of type, an unsupportive mattress can disrupt restorative sleep.
+Latex mattresses, often touted as made of natural materials, can be healthier for those with allergies.
+However, an unsupportive mattress can disrupt restorative sleep regardless of the type.

 Common sources of allergens in mattresses: